 DPL Insurance Limited (the "Company") is a domiciled in New Zealand and registered under the Companies Act 1993.
-The Company is an issuer for the purpose of the Financial Reporting Act 1993 and an issuer in terms of the Securities Act 1978.
+The Company is an issuer for the purpose of the Financial Reporting Act 1993.
 The Company is a wholly owned subsidiary of Dorchester Pacific Limited, its ultimate parent company.
 The registered address of the Company is Level 8, 34 Shortland Street, Auckland.

-The financial statements for the Company as at and for the year ended 31 March 2013 are presented.
+The financial statements for the Company as at and for the year ended 31 March 2014 are presented.